Rules and regulations

 - CORPS de BALLET and CORYPHEE categories in contemporary dance:

-- Authorised: leotards and tights, trousers, bra tops, close-fitting t-shirt (no loose clothing)
+- Authorised: leotards and tights, trousers, shorts, bra tops, close-fitting t-shirt (no loose clothing)

 - PRINCIPAL and ENSEMBLE categories: in costume.